eprbell/rp2/README.dev.md

 **NOTE**: If you're interested in adding support for a new accounting method, open a [PR](CONTRIBUTING.md).

 ### Adding Support for a New Country
-RP2 has infrastructure to support countries other than the US.
-The abstract superclass is [AbstractCountry](src/rp2/abstract_country.py), which captures the following:
+RP2 has built-in support for the US but it also has infrastructure to support other countries.
+The abstract superclass of country plugins is [AbstractCountry](src/rp2/abstract_country.py), which captures the following:
 * country code (2-letter string in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format);
 * currency code (3-letter string in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) format);
 * long term capital gain period in days (e.g. for the US it's 365);